 What we know: Lemon water, which is the most common type of infused water, helps in maintaining an alkaline ph level.
 Thereby, it helps in increasing the function of our immune system.
 Common ailments such as flu, cough, body aches are also prevented.

 Drinking infused water is not at all harmful.
 Although little scientific evidence proves it’s worth, the fundamental element, water, which it is based upon is enough to prove that it can offer health benefits to our body.
 Nonetheless, this habit should not be taken as a single method only.
 In order to achieve optimal results, other practices such as diet, exercise, and healthy lifestyle should be included.
-If you are still having second thoughts, click this link to a BetterHelp article to a for a therapist to assist you.

 When acquaintances or strangers chat about their dietary habits, there’s often a holier-than-thou flavor to the conversation.
 If one person eats only organic produce, the other will claim to grow their own turnips.
 If one is lactose intolerant, the other is deathly allergic to oxygen, and so on.
 This stupid one-upmanship means that a great deal of useful advice is lost or discounted as faddish, especially when the subject seems a little “out there”.
 And this one-upmanship especially happens online because it is perceived as relatively safer, but is it really?
 Read this post.